DIY: 2015 – Documentation

 2015 saw 20 projects take place across the UK between July and November produced in collaboration with 18 national partner organizations led by 29 artists and participated in by over 200 artists.

-In 2015, DIY projects took many forms including dreaming of the impossible in St Helens, a very awkward imaginary camping trip, a DIY University for artists, a week long retreat in a totally unknown destination, an exploration of queerness, sex and children, an interrogation of safe spaces and much more.
+In 2015, DIY projects took many forms including dreaming of the impossible in St Helens, a very awkward imaginary camping trip, a DIY University for artists, a week long retreat in a totally unknown destination, an exploration of queerness, an interrogation of safe spaces and much more.
 Between them they covered diverse subjects of investigation including race, ritual, financial systems, home, feminism, performance for children, solidarity, participation, awkwardness and much more.

 Full details of all DIY 12 projects